Anselm Ransford Sowah: Career

-Ghana High Commissioner, Canada
+High Commissioner to Canada

-In 2021, Anselm Sowah was appointed as Ghana's High Commissioner to Canada by Ghana President Nana Akufo-Addo.
+In 2021, Sowah was appointed Ghana's High Commissioner to Canada by President Nana Akufo-Addo.
+He served in the role until 2025.
 He succeeded Ayikoi Otoo who served in that role from 2017 until 2021.
 As High Commissioner, he was on hand, in February 2022, to receive the symbolic key indicating Ghana's entry into the International Civil Aviation Organisation(ICAO).
 By this, Ghana's national identity card, known as the Ghana Card, was given approval as global E-passport, meaning travelers could use the card as a valid travelling document to board flights to Ghana at 44,000 airports around the world.